Sekhan/NightPi/README.md

-# NightPI
+## NightPI
-Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been designed to learn and perform penetration testing, investigation (OSINT) and radio.
+Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been designed to learn and perform penetration testing, investigation (OSINT) and radio exploration :squirrel:

-This repository contain usefull informations about how to make one, so don't hesitate to build this tool and improve it :D
+<p align="center"> This repository contain usefull informations about how to make one, so don't hesitate to build this tool and improve it :wink:

 <p align="center"><img src="https://github.com/Sekhan/NightPI/blob/master/Features.jpg" alt="Features" height="240px">